ExeterBScDTS/python-mocking/README.md

 it is not.
 We don't want tests that might sometimes fail for other reasons, such as a slow internet connection.

-Please remember that not all tests require mocks.
+Please remember that many tests will not require mocks.

 ## mocking-calls